The Las Vegas Story (film)

-The Las Vegas Story is a 1952 American suspense film noir starring Jane Russell and Victor Mature, directed by Robert Stevenson and produced by Robert Sparks and Howard Hughes with Samuel Bischoff as the executive producer.
+The Las Vegas Story is a 1952 American suspense film noir directed by Robert Stevenson and starring Jane Russell and Victor Mature.
+The film was produced by Samuel Bischoff, Robert Sparks and RKO Radio Pictures head Howard Hughes.
 The story linking the scenes is narrated by Hoagy Carmichael.

 Plot

-Happy is the piano player at the "Last Chance Casino" in Las Vegas.
-He wonders what split up Linda Rollins and Dave Andrews.
-He muses: "Something quick and sudden must have happened to them".
+Happy, the piano player at the Last Chance Casino in Las Vegas, wonders what caused the breakup of Linda Rollins and Dave Andrews.
 Linda reluctantly returns to Las Vegas by train when her loser husband Lloyd Rollins insists on vacationing there.
-When the couple disembarks, fellow passenger Tom Hubler hurriedly does as well.
-Upon checking into the Fabulous Hotel & Casino, Rollins requests a line of credit and Linda discovers that her husband is in some kind of financial trouble, possibly criminal as well, and suspects he is trying to raise money by gambling.
-The first night, Rollins insists she wears her necklace, appraised at $150,000, when they go out.
+Fellow passenger Tom Hubler hurriedly disembarks along with Linda and Lloyd.
+When registering at the Fabulous Hotel, Rollins requests a line of credit and Linda discovers that her husband is in some kind of financial trouble, possibly criminal as well, and suspects that he is trying to raise money by gambling.
+Rollins insists that she wear her necklace, appraised at $150,000.

-Later, Linda encounters Dave, now a lieutenant with the sheriff's department, who is initially none too pleased to see her again.
-They heatedly discuss the ending of their relationship.

-The next day, Hubler tries to become friendly with Linda at the hotel pool, but she brushes him off.
-Later, he tells Lloyd that he has been assigned by his insurance company to watch him and the necklace.
-Mr. Drucker, the Fabulous' Managing Director, eventually discovers Rollins is a fraud and tells him he is no longer welcome at the Fabulous.
+Linda encounters Dave, now a lieutenant with the sheriff's department, who is initially displeased to see her again.
+They discuss the end of their relationship.
+The next day, Hubler tries to talk to Linda at the hotel pool, but she rebuffs him.
+He tells Lloyd that he has been assigned by his insurance company to watch Lloyd and the necklace.
+Mr. Drucker, the hotel's managing director, discovers that Rollins is a fraud and expels him from the hotel.

-Rollins obtains $10,000 in credit from Clayton, owner of the Last Chance casino, by putting up Linda's necklace as collateral, but he loses it all, gambling.
-He tries to get Clayton to advance him more credit, but Clayton turns him down, telling him he will sell the necklace back to him for the $10,000.
+Rollins obtains $10,000 in credit from Clayton, owner of the Last Chance Casino, by offering Linda's necklace as collateral, but he loses it all while gambling.
+He tries to convince Clayton to advance him more credit, but Clayton refuses, telling Rollins that he will sell the necklace to him for $10,000.
 Early the next morning, Clayton is found stabbed to death, and the necklace is missing.
-Dave assumes the murderer took the necklace.

-Dave arrests Rollins.
-Rollins tries to get his wife to give him an alibi but she cannot, because she was with Dave at his home at the time.
+Dave assumes that the murderer took the necklace.
+Dave arrests Rollins, who tries to persuade his wife to provide an alibi, but she cannot, as she was with Dave at his home at the time.